TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Pageview/Index.rst

         sub-property :typoscript:`options` can be used to pass parameters to the processor class.

+        It is recommended to use the  :ref:`PageContentFetchingProcessor <PageContentFetchingProcessor>` to fetch the content elements from the page, respecting the :ref:`backend layout <t3coreapi:be-layout>`.

     ..  confval:: paths.[priority]
         :name: pageview-paths
         :type: :ref:`data-type-path` with :ref:`stdWrap <stdwrap>`